Warnings for Besponsa

 Hepatotoxicity, Including Hepatic Veno-Occlusive Disease (VOD) (Also Known As Sinusoidal Obstruction Syndrome)

-In the INO-VATE ALL trial, hepatotoxicity, including severe, life-threatening, and sometimes fatal hepatic VOD was observed in 23/164 patients (14%) in the BESPONSA arm during or following treatment or following a HSCT after completion of treatment.
-VOD was reported up to 56 days after the last dose during treatment or during follow-up without an intervening HSCT.
+BESPONSA can cause hepatotoxicity, including VOD.
+In adult patients in the INO-VATE ALL trial, hepatotoxicity, including severe, life-threatening, and sometimes fatal hepatic VOD occurred in 23/164 patients (14%) in the BESPONSA arm during or following treatment or following a HSCT after completion of treatment.
+VOD occurred up to 56 days after the final dose during treatment or during follow-up without an intervening HSCT.
 The median time from subsequent HSCT to onset of VOD was 15 days (range: 3-57 days).
-In the BESPONSA arm, among the 79 patients who proceeded to a subsequent HSCT, VOD was reported in 18/79 patients (23%), and among all 164 patients treated, VOD was reported in 5/164 patients (3%) during study therapy or in follow-up without an intervening HSCT.

 The risk of VOD was greater in patients who underwent HSCT after BESPONSA treatment; use of HSCT conditioning regimens containing 2 alkylating agents (e.g., busulfan in combination with other alkylating agents) and last total bilirubin level greater than or equal to the ULN before HSCT are significantly associated with an increased risk of VOD.
 Other risk factors for VOD in patients treated with BESPONSA included ongoing or prior liver disease, prior HSCT, increased age, later salvage lines, and a greater number of BESPONSA treatment cycles.
 Patients who have experienced prior VOD or have serious ongoing hepatic liver disease (e.g., cirrhosis, nodular regenerative hyperplasia, active hepatitis) are at an increased risk for worsening of liver disease, including developing VOD, following treatment with BESPONSA.

-In the INO-VATE ALL trial, increases in liver tests were reported.
-Grade 3/4 AST, ALT, and total bilirubin abnormal liver tests occurred in 7/160 (4%), 7/161 (4%), and 8/161 patients (5%), respectively.
+In adult patients in the INO-VATE ALL trial, increases in liver test abnormalities occurred.
+Grade 3 or 4 AST, ALT, and total bilirubin abnormal liver tests occurred in 7/160 (4%), 7/161 (4%), and 8/161 patients (5%), respectively.

 Increased Risk Of Post-Transplant Non-Relapse Mortality